 - Never leave a fire smoldering in a fireplace.

 - Have fuel-burning equipment checked annually by a qualified technician.
-(SEAGD provides an annual service check-up at no charge each Fall, and provides similar check-ups throughout the year for a nominal fee.)
+(Southeast Gas provides an annual service check-up at no charge each fall, and provides similar check-ups throughout the year for a nominal fee.)

 - Check frequently for visible signs of problems, such as high indoor humidity or soot collecting near a burner or vent.

 - Look for a clear blue flame on your natural gas appliances.
-A yellow or orange flame could indicate a problem and your equipment should be checked by an SEAGD technician.
+A yellow or orange flame could indicate a problem and your equipment should be checked by a Southeast Gas technician.

 - Be sure that any fuel-burning appliances are properly vented.